- What are the differences between the models of iPads currently available from Apple?

 - The Dual XGPS 160 can connect to 5 devices at once and features a 10 hour battery life.

-- The Bad Elf Pro GPS uses Bluetooth to connect to 5 devices simultaneously, and is the only GPS to include an LCD status screen.
+- The Bad Elf Pro GPS uses Bluetooth to connect to 5 devices simultaneously and includes an LCD status screen.

-All of these units have the same basic performance, and are about the same price.
-The decision comes down to personal preference, and whether you prefer a wireless GPS (but with a battery to charge) or a plugged-in GPS.
-Note that both the Dual XGPS 150 is limited to connecting to one device, while all the others allow you to connect one GPS to multiple iPads.
+All of these units have the same basic performance, and are in the same general price range.
+The decision comes down to personal preference, especially whether you want a screen and how much battery life is important to you.
+Note that the Dual XGPS 150 is limited to connecting to one device, while all the others allow you to connect one GPS to multiple iPads.

 Another option is to use an ADS-B receiver containing an integrated GPS.
-You have three options: Stratus (works with ForeFlight), Garmin GDL 50 (works with the Garmin Pilot app) and the Dual XGPS190 (works with WingX Pro).
+You have four options: Stratus (works with ForeFlight, WingX, FlyQ, and others), Sentry (works with ForeFlight only), Garmin GDL 50/51/52 (works with the Garmin Pilot, ForeFlight, Fltplan GO) and the Dual XGPS170/190 (works with WingX, FlyQ, ForeFlight).
 See below more information on wireless iPad ADS-B weather receivers.

 What wireless connection type does the Dual GPS, Garmin GLO and Bad Elf Pro use to connect to the iPad?

 These wireless GPS receivers use Bluetooth to connect to the iPad.
 They must be configured via the iPad settings page, and the devices must be “paired” together.
 Reference the Dual GPS User’s Guide (PDF) for more information on how to wirelessly connect the devices.

 Do I need an LTE model to get Bluetooth?

 No. All iPads have Bluetooth built-in, and all iPads work with the Dual GPS and the Bad Elf GPS.